econ-ark/HARK/Documentation/guides/contributing.md

 so include as much information as seems relevant to you, and we'll ask you if we need to know more.

-## Responding to Issues & Pull Requests
+## Responding to Issues and Pull Requests

 We're trying to get better at managing our open issues and pull requests.
 We've created a new set of goals for all issues and pull requests in our Econ-ARK repos: